Council on Aging's 2018 Forum on Aging and Annual Meeting & Awards presented by Global Meals

 Forum on Aging is attended by hundreds of professionals from southwest Ohio and northern Kentucky.
-The two-day event provides up to 12 Continuing Education Units (CEUs) for professionals in the field of aging, making it one of the most popular conferences for social workers, nurses, nursing home administrators and activity professionals in our region.
+The two-day event provides up to 12 Continuing Education Units (CEUs) for professionals in the fields of aging and disability services, making it one of the most popular conferences for social workers, nurses, nursing home administrators and activity professionals in our region.

 Tuesday, March 13, 2018